 Between 40-60 hours as a group member with a facilitator who is a qualified poetry therapist – or has been approved by the Federation.

-There are numerous online courses offered by qualified individuals, usually price around £15 per session in the UK.
+There are numerous online courses offered by qualified individuals.

 Up to 20 hours of Peer Experience may be with another recognised arts therapist or related organisation.